The Bankrate promise

 - Loan size: If you’re borrowing more than $726,200 in much of the U.S., or more than $1,089,300 in high-cost areas such as Hawaii, you’ll need a nonconforming loan.
 Less than that and a conforming loan will do.

-- Credit score: If you’ve experienced credit troubles and your FICO score is south of 630, you probably won’t qualify for a conforming loan.
-For borrowers with low credit scores, mortgages issued by the Federal Housing Administration are a popular alternative.
-FHA loans allow for down payments as low as 3.5 percent.
-One downside: Steep fees for mortgage insurance make FHA loans costlier than conforming loans.
+- Credit score: If you’ve experienced credit troubles and your FICO score is south of 620, you probably won’t qualify for a conforming loan.
+For borrowers with low credit scores, mortgages issued by the Federal Housing Administration (FHA) are a popular alternative.
+FHA loans allow for credit scores of 580 (or 500 with a higher down payment than the standard 3.5 percent.)
+One downside: Steep fees for mandatory mortgage insurance (MIP) can increase the costs of FHA loans.

-- A high DTI ratio: If your debts push you out of Fannie and Freddie territory, you still might be able to get an FHA mortgage or a type of nonconforming loan known as a non-QM mortgage.
+- A high DTI ratio: If your debts push you out of conforming-loan territory, you still might be able to get an FHA mortgage or a type of nonconforming loan known as a non-QM mortgage.

 - Expands your options: A nonconforming loan can widen your housing options by allowing you to buy in a more expensive area, or a type of home that isn’t eligible for a conforming loan.

-- Potentially available to more borrowers: Some mortgage lenders provide nonconforming loan solutions for borrowers with credit issues, including bankruptcy, making it a more accessible option than a conforming loan.
+- More accessible: Some mortgage lenders provide nonconforming loan solutions for borrowers with credit issues, including bankruptcy — making it a more accessible option (or indeed your only option).

-- More expensive: Since nonconforming loans pose a greater risk, the lender will compensate with more stringent and more expensive requirements, including higher interest rates and down payment and reserve requirements.
+- Stiffer terms: Since nonconforming loans pose a greater risk, the lender will compensate with more stringent requirements, including higher down payment and liquidity/reserve requirements.

 Conforming loan vs. nonconforming loan: Which is best for you?